-If you add multiple Conditions, make sure have the correct option for the top Condition- either Match All, Any, or None.
+If you add multiple Conditions, make sure have the correct option for the top Condition- either Match All, Any, None, or Not All.

-- Save your search by selecting Actions > Save As.
+- Save your search by selecting Save or Save As.
+For unsaved, draft search, these two will do the same thing.
 Enter the name of your search, making it fairly short, but descriptive of its purpose.
 If you want other users to be able to access your search check the box Make Public.
 Click Save.